Week 16 : Wildcard Week

 plan1test

-- While having a great guide with a user-friendly machine, this project should have ran pretty smoothly and in no time at all right?
+- While having a great video guide and with a user-friendly machine, this project should have ran pretty smoothly and in no time at all right?
 Not always the case apparently.

 - After setting up my file in Silhouette Studio and hitting send, the file would run but the heat pen wasn’t actually reaching the foil, there for, nothing was transferring.
 I assumed the focus was off.
 I kept trying to “manually” focus the machine but that didn’t seem to work.